 It’s common knowledge that an employee injury (or multiple employee injuries) can cost an employer hundreds of thousands, and into the millions of dollars – especially if the claim involves a persistent injury or permanent disability.

 Employer liability insurance, not to be confused with Employer Practices Liability (EPL) insurance, is coverage that can be added to a Commercial General Liability policy and is designed to protect an employer from those costs.
 Unlike Workers’ Compensation, employer liability is not no-fault, meaning that employer negligence has to be proven for the employer to be liable.

 Employer Liability Insurance for Employers Who Have WCB Coverage

 Think your Workers’ Compensation coverage means you’re out of the woods?
 Think again.

 If the workers’ compensation board in your province denies a claim or the claim is not applicable, your employee can file a lawsuit against you.
 With personal injury lawyers working on contingency and offering free consultations, it can cost an injured employee nothing but his or her time to meet with a lawyer before a lawsuit is filed against you.

 Situations where you may be liable despite having workers’ compensation include: failure to maintain your premises or equipment, and negligence in protecting your employees from injury.

 Contact us to find out exactly what liability you face even with workers’ compensation coverage.

-Employer liability insurance for employers who pay into a workers’ compensation plan is called Contingent Employers Liability (CEL).
+Contingent Employers Liability Insurance in Canada: This insurance is for employers who pay into a workers’ compensation plan is called Contingent Employers Liability (CEL).
 Like employer liability insurance, it can be added to a Commercial General Liability policy and is also not a no-fault coverage.